MohitGoel92/Predicting-Customer-Purchases/README.md

 <img src = 'Screen21.png' width='700'>

 For a 2D plane, the data is transformed to a 3D plane and a "Maximum Margin Hyperplane" is used to linearly seperate the data.
-This is illustrated by the diagrams below.
+This is illustrated by the diagram below.

 <img src = 'Screen19_1.png' width='700'>

-The 3D space is then projected back to the original 2D plane, having our non-linear seperator in place.
-This is illustrated by the diagrams below.
+The 3D space is then projected back onto the original 2D plane, having our non-linear seperator in place.
+This is illustrated by the diagram below.

 <img src = 'Screen20.png' width='700'>